 Determining the purposes for collecting measurements in a given weather/climate monitoring program will guide the process of identifying weather/climate stations suitable for the monitoring program.
-The context for making these decisions is provided in Chapter 2 where background on the MIDN climate is presented.
+The context for making these decisions is provided in Chapter 2 where background on the APHN climate is presented.
 However, this process is only one step in evaluating and designing a climate-monitoring program.
-The following steps must also be included:
+This process includes the following additional steps:

-- Define park and network-specific monitoring needs and objectives. - Identify locations and data repositories of existing and historic stations. - Acquire existing data when necessary or practical. - Evaluate the quality of existing data. - Evaluate the adequacy of coverage of existing stations. - Develop a protocol for monitoring the weather and climate, including the following: • Standardized summaries and reports of weather/climate data. - Data management (quality assurance and quality control, archiving, data access, etc.). - Develop and implement a plan for installing or modifying stations, as necessary.
+- Define park and network-specific monitoring needs and objectives. - Identify locations and data repositories of existing and historic stations. - Acquire existing data when necessary or practical. - Evaluate the quality of existing data. - Evaluate the adequacy of coverage of existing stations. - Develop a protocol for monitoring the weather and climate, including the following: • Standardized summaries and reports of weather/climate data. - o Data management (quality assurance and quality control, archiving, data access, etc.). - Develop and implement a plan for installing or modifying stations, as necessary.